Linda Berlin, Director

 Cheryl Herrick, Office & Communications Manager

-Cheryl came aboard in fall 2011, and manages the office as well as maintaining the Center's website and sustainable agriculture events calendar, and editing the Pasture Calendar and Cultivating Connections quarterly newsletter.
-She earned her BA in Cultural Studies at Burlington College in 1995, and continues to pursue coursework that helps her find new and exciting ways to tell the story of the Center's great work.
+Cheryl has been with the Center since the fall of 2011, and manages the office as well as having the privilege of telling the story of the Center staff's good work by editing the Center's website, newsletter, Annual Report and multiple event calendars.
+She earned her BA in Cultural Studies at Burlington College in 1995, and is pursuing an MS in Leadership for Sustainability through UVM's Rubenstein School for the Environment and Natural Resources.
 She brings with her diverse experiences in non-profit fund raising and communications, freelance writing, marketing and social media, and a long love affair with Vermont food.
-She lives, cooks and writes in Burlington with her two young sons.
+She lives, cooks and writes in Burlington with her two sons.

 802-257-7967 x308 or 802-656-5459